frankkopp/msfs_model_matching/README.md

     - Base Container column:
       - if this is red the Base Container is not configured to be used.
-Add a default livery and mapping to at least one ICAO if you want to use this livery.
+Add a default livery and a mapping to at least one ICAO if you want to use this livery.
         Of course the plane has to be installed in MSFS - e.g. "Aerosoft_CRJ_700", or others
         ````
         [defaultTypes]